MantasGud/web-system-template/README.md

    • 404 Not found

-- Get 50 first Categories /api/categories?count=50
+- Get first Categories(from 1 to 100) /api/categories?count=:id

 - 404 Page not found